-If you have considered wearing knockoff designer clothes for women, you have come to the right place to explore your options.
+If you have considered wearing knockoff designer clothes for women, you've come to the right place to explore your options.
 Even though knockoff clothes have a bad rap over the years, designer-inspired selections are good for working women who need to look their best in any situation.

 Why Do People Buy Knockoff Designer Clothes?

-Those of us who appreciate quality and want to support successful designers often wonder why people purchase knockoff designer clothes for women.
-It's not just about style, as you'll soon see.
+Those who appreciate quality and want to support successful designers often wonder why people purchase knockoff designer clothes for women.
+It's not just about style.

-Bragging rights: If you're a teenager and all your friends end up with designer pieces, there's a chance that you could feel left out.
+If all your friends end up with designer pieces, there's a chance you could feel left out.
 A knockoff piece is a quick way to avoid spending too much and to still stay "in" with your friends.

-Job pressure: Some people feel that they need to portray confidence and affluence in their job, especially when it comes to power dressing.
+Some people feel they need to portray confidence and affluence in their job, especially when it comes to power dressing.
 Bags with visible logos and clothing separates with an unmistakable silhouette are how some employees try to impress their co-workers.
-Some people in the fashion industry are able to scout out virtually undetectable knockoffs to further their image on the job.
+Some people in the fashion industry are able to scout virtually undetectable knockoffs to further their image on the job.

 There are serious ethical concerns with purchasing copied designer pieces.
 This list will get you acquainted with the major concerns, but you can find even more as you explore the knockoff world.

 - Knockoffs damage a designer's reputation as they flood the market.
-People put less credit on a designer when everyone is carrying a similar bag, fake or not, and that can spoiled the exclusive message that some designers want to send.
+People put less credit on a designer when everyone is carrying a similar bag, fake or not, and that can spoil the exclusive message some designers want to send.

 - Copied clothing and accessories are well-known to be constructed in a location that does not treat its employees in accordance with the law.
 Often made overseas or across the border, these pieces support poor worker conditions, child labor, and poverty-level wages.